 Step 1: Discover your Android device

 The workflow below works for most users.
 For more help, navigate to Troubleshooting: DevTools is not detecting the Android device section.

 Open the Developer Options screen on your Android.
 For more information, navigate to Configure On-Device Developer Options.

 edge://inspectpage in Microsoft Edge.

 Connect your Android device directly to your development machine using a USB cable.
-The first time you try to connect, you usually see prompt about DevTools detecting an unknown device.
+The first time you try to connect, a prompt should be displayed about DevTools detecting an unknown device.
 Accept the Allow USB Debugging permission prompt on your Android device.

-If you see the model name of your Android device, then Microsoft Edge has successfully established the connection to your device.
+If the model name of your Android device is displayed, then Microsoft Edge has successfully established the connection to your device.
 Continue to the Step 2 section.

 Troubleshooting: DevTools is not detecting the Android device